Bolsonaro Goes Down to Ex-Prez Lula in Brazilian Runoff

 Da Silva, the 77-year-old known as Lula, swung 50.8 percent of the vote with Bolsonaro breathing down his neck at 49.2 percent, according to the country’s electoral authority, which announced 98.8 percent of votes had been counted.

-Bolsonaro led the race for much of the day, but as Lula overtook him with around 70 percent of the vote tallied, car horns began to sound on the streets of downtown São Paulo, according to the Associated Press.
+Bolsonaro led the race for much of the day, but as Lula overtook him with around 70 percent of the vote tallied, car horns began to sound on the streets of downtown São Paulo, with fireworks later being set off, according to the Associated Press.

 “Our dream is coming true.
 We need to be free,” an elated 62-year-old man celebrating on São Paulo’s Paulista Avenue told a reporter for The Guardian.
 “Brazil was in a very dangerous place and now we are getting back our freedom.
 The last four years have been horrible.”

+Bolsonaro’s camp, for its part, has repeatedly railed against the supposed weaknesses of the country’s electronic voting machines, leaving critics to fret he might be preparing an escape route by which he could refuse to accept Sunday’s result.
+Bolsonaro had yet to concede the election by late evening, the AP reported.

+A first-round election was held on Oct.
+2, with 11 candidates.
+The result went to a runoff after no single candidate managed to win more than 50 percent of the vote.
+Lula, who was expected to clear 50 percent, took in 48.1 percent, while Bolsonaro unexpectedly clawed his way to a 43.5 percent finish.

-Lula has stoked his legend as a working-class hero, having risen from shining shoes as a boy to become a union leader, and eventually Brazil’s president in 2003.
+Lula has stoked his legend as a working-class hero, having risen from shoe-shine boy to metalworker to union leader, eventually being elected Brazil’s president once before in 2003.
 He served two terms, leaving office in 2010.
 A corruption scandal yanked him abruptly out of political life, landing him in prison on a nine-and-a-half-year sentence in 2018.
 He spent 580 days in jail, much of it in isolation, before being freed the next November.

 His conviction was nullified last year by Brazil’s Supreme Court, though he was never declared innocent of his money laundering and corruption charges.